 - Specify "restart" as the mode. - Specify the data storage destination directory in the -D option.
 If the -D option is omitted, the value of the PGDATA environment variable is used by default. - Specify the -w option.
 This means that the command returns after waiting for the instance to start.
 If the -w option is not specified, it may not be possible to determine if the starting of the instance completed successfully or if it failed.

 '''

 pg_ctl restart -w -D /database/inst1

 '''

 2. Execute an SQL function, such as the one below, to set the master encryption key.
-This must be performed by the superuser.
-Execute it as the database superuser.
+This must be performed by the database superuser.

 '''

-SELECT pgx_set_master_key('passphrase');
+SELECT pgx_set_master_key('user pin');

 '''